-Seared scallops over risotto has become one of our new favorite fancy weeknight meals.
-It’s a tad more involved than your typical 20 minute dinner because the risotto requires a little extra attention, however you should NOT be intimidated.
-It’s simple to make, you just have to pay attention to what you’re doing.
-No leaving the kitchen to do laundry or falling asleep on the couch while preparing.
-This is CRITICAL.
+Lemon butter scallops over risotto have become one of our new favorite fancy weeknight meals.
+It’s a tad more involved than your typical 20-minute dinner because the risotto requires a little extra attention, however, you should NOT be intimidated to undertake risotto.

-- 8 large sea scallops, side muscle removed
+- 8 large/jumbo sea scallops, side muscle removed

-- 4 cups of chicken broth ( I prefer low sodium)
+- 4–5 cups of warm chicken broth (I prefer low sodium) see note below

 - 3/4 cup Arborio rice